Copenhagen · Operators

 What this work does not include.

 No legal services.
 No Danish or US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Danish-US double-taxation treaty review.
+No US tax structuring, FATCA analysis, or Danish-US double-taxation treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing, FDA submissions, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.

-These belong with Danish counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants who handle FDA pathways.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or regulatory implications, the firm flags it and defers before execution.
+These belong with Danish counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants that handle FDA pathways.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or regulatory implications, GMA flags it and defers before execution.

 Frequently asked.

 Danish biotech and pharma operators inside the Novo, Lundbeck, Genmab, and ALK ecosystems.
 Wind and energy-transition operators inside the Vestas and Orsted-adjacent supply chain.
 Maritime operators inside and around the Maersk ecosystem.
 Medtech operators inside the Coloplast, Demant, and Ambu cluster.
 Design and consumer operators inside the LEGO, Carlsberg, and Bang and Olufsen-adjacent ecosystem.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 In Copenhagen biotech and medtech conversations the regulatory pathway is one input among several, and the commercial conversation runs in parallel.
-In US clinical and commercial rooms the FDA pathway can crowd the entire frame, and the commercial category, KOL strategy, and US peer set get pushed to the back of the room.
-The work is to build a US-facing surface where the FDA pathway sits as one structured fact rather than the dominant signal, and the US category claim, US KOL references, and US payer posture lead.
+In US clinical and commercial rooms the FDA pathway can crowd the entire frame, and the commercial category, KOL strategy, and US peer set get pushed to the back of the meeting.
+The work is to build a US website, deck, and sales material where the FDA pathway sits as one structured fact rather than the dominant signal, and the US category claim, US KOL references, and US payer posture lead.
 The wider playbook for cross-border medtech and biotech US commercialisation is in the linked piece on the Knowledge page.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Copenhagen operator engagements often begin as a Sprint when one US category is in play, and as a Build when multi-channel US commercial architecture is the scope.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Copenhagen operator engagements often begin as a Sprint when one US category is in play, and as a Build when multi-channel US sales and marketing system is the scope.

 Further on Copenhagen and the US corridor.